 Why do you wear so little clothing?

-Staying up the pole is a matter of friction.
+Partly, I’d like to think, it’s the stripping legacy.
+Partly, it’s the fact that staying up the pole is a matter of friction.
 You need so many bits of your body to stay up!
 Initially it’s just forearms, inner thigh and knees, then it moves onto armpits, belly and even your butt crack.
 There are grip aids that come in the shape of grippy leggings from brands like Creatures of XIX, or Mighty Grip Gloves, but I personally prefer using my own body because I want to train it to be stronger and resistant in every circumstance.
 Moving to the colder side of Europe does challenge you though, so I might have to experiment with grippy polewear.
 Anyway, chances are that once you’ll start doing pole you’ll feel more confident and will be happy to look at and show your body instead of covering it.
 With reason!

 Do men do it?
 Are they gay?

-I’ve met both heterosexual and gay men that do pole and they are all really strong and beautiful.
+1) Is it any of your business whether they’re gay or straight?
+2) I’ve met both heterosexual and gay men that do pole and they are all really strong and beautiful.
 The great thing about pole is that everybody can make it theirs and choose their style, so whether you’re a man, a woman, bisexual, heterosexual, homosexual, transgender or none of the above… it doesn’t really matter.
 I’ve been lucky to go to extremely welcoming and safe pole dance studios where you can be yourself and enjoy pole no matter your age, gender, background and the like, and I believe diversity should be celebrated.

 …I am guilty of showing off in a club.
 I’m sorry.
 Not all pole dancers do it but I do, ’cause I’ve always been a show-off.
 My friends are mostly proud (I think) and say: “It’s amazing, considering how bad you used to be at dancing.”
 So yeah come the second beer I’ll be split dropping and twerking on the floor.
 It’s ok if you don’t wanna go clubbing with me – I’ll probably have fun on my own anyway.